bitsofcotton/p2/README.md

 2025/06/08 fix p2qt.cc param != 0 case but our machine is infected from the conclusion, either needs {-1, 1}-input stream.
 2025/06/08 we're in infected condition, so we rework possible thin layered condition.
 2025/06/08 we move p2qt.cc into p2sg.cc correct meaning from test result also update readme. also the concerned functions refactoring. fix catgp 0 crash.
-2025/06/09 move into p2cr from p2prng.cc and cr.py concerned parts this makes python to exclude from prediction chain however this once improves enough but will slips. also fix p2cr Q cmd align.
+2025/06/09 move into p2cr from p2prng.cc and cr.py concerned parts this makes python to exclude from prediction chain however this once improves enough but will slips. also fix p2cr Q cmd align. fix p2sg as invertible.